 The 9th generation of the Lerche clan, represented nowadays by Chamberlain Count Christian Cornelius Knud Lerche-Lerchenborg, bought Lerchenborg Castle in 1985.
 One of Chamberlain Count Christian Lerche-Lerchenborg’s first tasks at Lerchenborg Castle was to put the finishing touches to the baroque style in the castle park.
 Here, a beautiful fountain was installed in the middle of the park alley in 1987, the crown jewel of the fairytale-like architecture of Lerchenborg Castle.

 Where can I stay in Lerchenborg Castle?

 In the 1,100 sq m south wing of Lerchenborg Castle there is a quite exclusively furnished property with 8 rooms to rent.
 All rooms have private bathroom and TV.
 There is also a large lounge with a fireplace, a green passageway and a cosy castle café with room for 50 people.
-In the south wing there is a large functional kitchen with all sorts of amenities to host receptions or large parties.
-Please note that prior arrangement with Slotsferie Danmark is required.
+In the south wing there is a large functional kitchen with all sorts of amenities to host receptions or large parties - except for private gatherings and only with prior arrangement with Slotsferie Danmark.

 You can choose between two different types of holiday properties at Lerchenborg Castle.
 The first one can accommodate up to 16 overnight guests in the south wing of the castle.
 This property can be combined with an adjoining guest house so that the maximum number of overnight guests can reach up to 26.